sunilmut/NumPPy/README.md

 ```

 ## Update the code:
 If you have to update the code, for example to pull in a fix or an update.
-This
+This<br/>
-assumes that you have already done the setup.
+assumes that you have already done the setup.<br/>
 Open a command prompt:
 ```
 cd NumPPy